chrishefele/kaggle-sample-code/README.md

 ![](images/kaggle.png)

-This repo contains some of the code I've written for Kaggle competitions in 2010-2016.
+This repo contains some of the code I've written for Kaggle's Machine Learning competitions in 2010-2016.

-Over time, I achieved a Kaggle Competitions Grandmaster ranking (top 0.1%), and at my peak was ranked #4.
-See: https://www.kaggle.com/chefele
+Over time, I gained a Kaggle Competitions Grandmaster rating, and achieved a peak ranking of #4.
+For more information about my record, see: https://www.kaggle.com/chefele

 ![](images/grandmaster.png)

 ## Competition Details

-I need to fill in more details here, describing:
+I need to fill in more details here, highlighting:
 - Some particuarly interesting competitions (e.g. the Essay competition)
-- Some particularly nice pieces of code
+- Some particularly clear or clever pieces of code

-Much of this code was written very quickly for exploring different approaches, and it is admittedly messy in (many) spots; it was never meant for production.
+Much of this code was written very quickly within the limited timeframe for each contest.
+There are certainly messy and inefficient pieces (though to be fair this code was never meant for production, just prototyping), and also some clever pieces, too.

-In aggregate, for these competitions, I've written:
+In aggregate, I've written approximately:
 - 45K lines of Python
 - 26K lines of R
 - 4K  lines of Java